matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

-# MSC2409: Proposal to send EDUs to appservices
+# MSC2409: Proposal to send typing, presence and receipts to appservices

 *Node: This proposal is a continuation of [MSC1888](https://github.com/matrix-org/matrix-doc/pull/1888) and deprecates that one.*